What is Unimal?

 complex string algorithms at compile time |

-Representation of pre-defined encoding of strings in
+Representation of pre-defined encoding

-predefined charset Generating
+of strings in predefined charset

-tree-like structures and recursive macro expansion Generating a containing superstring and
+structures and recursive macro expansion

-multi-suffix composite names Pretty-formatting the output |
+superstring and multi-suffix composite names

 Also, a few examples and